genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/dynamic-events.md

  }
  ```
 ## 3. Set up the event handler message class
-To define the event handler message class.
-Insert the following code:
+To define the event handler message class, insert the following code:

 ```java